The Church in Exile

 are all expressions of the Passion of the Church.

+A limb severed from the body dies.
 So too a soul separated from the Church loses life.

-Union with the Mystical Body requires:
+Union with the Mystical Body therefore requires:

-- the true Faith,
+- the true faith,

-- valid sacraments,
+- valid Sacraments,

 - submission to true authority,